Home inspectors are the GP of the home building industry

 - Specialised reports: HouseCheck offers a variety of specialised reports which are tailored to address specific client requirements.
 For example: Roof only report, damp only, cracks, snag reports on new property, building quality control (progress reports) and rental reports for tenants and landlords.

-Click here to get a free, no-obligations inspection quotation from HouseCheck.
+Get a free, no-obligations inspection quotation from HouseCheck below.